 Example startup investor update template

-The first segment is what I call financial metrics.
-And so this is going to be stuff like your revenue or annual recurring revenue, ARR if you’re a SAAS company.
+- Annual Recurring Revenue.
 You want to make sure that everyone knows exactly where you are with this metric; it’s the metric that helps them understand how your startup is growing and when you might be big enough for the next round of venture capital.

-The next one is going to be your burn rate.
-And there’s kind of two versions of burn rate, but the first is your net burn rate, which means after all the revenue and cash you’ve collected, minus all your expenses and cap expenditures, that’s your net burn rate.
-That’s how much cash went out the door that month.
+- Gross burn rate.
 Now, sometimes people like to do a gross burn rate, which is essentially the cost structure of the company, meaning forget all the revenue and cash collected.
 Just what was the total expenses of the company?
 That’s nice, investors especially early stage, they like to know that because if revenue goes to zero, they know kind of exactly what the burn is going to be going forward.

 Sharing good and bad news in your investor update email

-So, the next segment in investor update emails, people do this different ways.
-So there’s no kind of absolute must, but my preferred way of doing this is saying, what’s going well and what’s not going well?
-And having a big, broad discussion in both categories.
-Other people and I don’t blame you if you want to do it this way, like to take a very functional approach, meaning product, team and customers.
-And they typically like to explain everything that’s going on with the product, everything that’s going on with the team, everything that’s going on with customers, that is a perfectly fine way of doing it.
-It’s a very functional approach, which it’s all good.
+Other people like to take a very functional approach, meaning product, team, and customers.
+And they typically like to explain everything that’s going on with the product, everything that’s going on with the team, everything that’s going on with customers.
+That is a perfectly fine way of doing it.
+It’s a very functional approach.

-I prefer to do the what’s going well and what’s not going well and actually discuss those three functional aspects within each category.
-So for example, in the what’s going well, you might talk about all the progress you made on the product and all the progress you’ve made, signing up new customers.
+You can separate what’s going well and what’s not going well, and then discuss those three functional aspects within each category.
+So, for example, in the what’s going well, you might talk about all the progress you made on the product and all the progress you’ve made, signing up new customers.
 And maybe some of the new hires that you have either in the pipeline or who have already committed.
-And then you’re going to talk about what’s not going well about the product.
-Maybe you have some bugs or you have a feature that you just can’t quite crack, or don’t know if you should actually do it, or maybe you’re struggling with recruiting or maybe you haven’t signed up as much customers as you would like at this point.
-I find that having the positive news bunched together, kind of it makes for joyous reading and people really like that.

-The next section I would cover is things you need help on.
-It is perfectly fine to ask help from your investors.
-It shows you’re self-aware.
-It shows you want the company to be successful.
-And guess what - they want the company to be successful.
+And guess what – they want the company to be successful.
 They’re going to go out of their way to make intros.
 They’re going to help you with recruiting.
 They’re going to help with customer intros or any other kind of functional expert intros you need.
 And just don’t be afraid to ask.

-If you are going to ask your investors to share something via email or social media, a great idea is to give them a template / blurb that they can copy paste.
+If you are going to ask your investors to share something via email or social media, a great idea is to give them a template / blurb that they can copy and paste.
 Your investors don’t want to have to rewrite the company’s description, for example.
-Or don’t ask them to figure out what the right landing page is or the what the right CTA is - write it for them so it’s super simple for them to take action.
-Don’t worry, they won’t be offended you tried to do their work for them - they’ll actually appreciate it, and even if they don’t want to use the exact copy you put in the template, they can use it as a basis for how they want to say it.
+Or don’t ask them to figure out what the right landing page is or the what the right CTA is – write it for them so it’s super simple for them to take action.

 Investor Update Templates - Several Examples

 Alright, since we get so many different updates from the startups that we work with, we’ve got several examples that we can share.
-Some require more work and effort, others can be done in 5 minutes (if you’ve got your data set up to produce the numbers you need!).
+Some require more work and effort, others can be done in five minutes (if you’ve got your data set up to produce the numbers you need!).
 Here are the update templates that we’ll share:

 - Startup investor update email outline – this is our standard template.
 It has more space for prose, which means that you, as the founder, will need to put more thought into it.
 This is going to take some time, so it’s not as fast to produce as others.